-Following are the torrent download links to CentOS 7 iso images, you may need a Linux torrent client to download them.
+Following are the direct and torrent download links to CentOS 7 iso images, you may need a Linux torrent client to download them.

 If you looking to install a fresh copy of CentOS 7, then follow the below article that describes a step-by-step guide on how to install CentOS 7 with screenshots.